Đorđe Vajfert: Biography

-Đorđe Vajfert was an important patron and supporter of humanitarian and cultural institutions.
+Vajfert was an important patron and supporter of humanitarian and cultural institutions.
 He donated his prized collection of ancient coins and his private library to the University of Belgrade.
-In Pančevo, from where his parents Ignatz and Anna originated, he left the Roman Catholic Church a small chapel known as Anina crkva (Anna's church), in memory of his mother.

-Vajfert was a major benefactor in the opening of a large Catholic cemetery in Pancevo where the remains of many family members of Vajfert remain.
-They also built up a fund for Pancevo St. Anne Catholic Church and many other public and charitable institutions.
+In his hometown of Pančevo, he left the Roman Catholic church a small chapel known as Anina crkva (Anna's church), in memory of his mother.
+Vajfert was also a major benefactor in the opening of a large Catholic cemetery in Pančevo where the remains of many family members of Vajfert remain.
+They also built up a fund for Pančevo St. Anne Catholic Church and many other public and charitable institutions.

+Vajfert was awarded the Order of Saint Sava, Order of Karađorđe's Star and Order of the White Eagle.

 Vajfert died on 12 January 1937, at 5:20 pm, at his villa in Belgrade.
 The funeral service was held in the Catholic Church of St. Anne Pancevo 14 January, and on the 15th he was buried in the Catholic cemetery in Pančevo.
 The heir to his business empire was his nephew Ferdinand Gramberg.

-Since 2001, his portrait is depicted on the 1000 Serbian dinar note.
-He was awarded the Order of Saint Sava, Order of Karađorđe's Star and Order of the White Eagle.